 When it comes to leads lists, you can rent, buy, or build, and there are pros and cons to all three approaches.

-However, when renting a list, the small business may face a challenging open rate for emails.
-The customers who opted-in to receive emails from the larger company may not be happy about receiving emails from the business renting the leads list.
+In this case, however, the small business may face a challenging open rate for emails.
+Customers who opted-in to receive emails from the original company may not be happy about receiving emails from the business renting the leads list.
 Emails may go unopened and many people may unsubscribe from all emails, including those from the larger company.
 At any point, the larger company may decide to stop renting their list, in which case the small business will have to quickly find another alternative.

-Finally, when you rent a list, you’ll have to work with the provider to send your emails, because since you don’t own the list, you don’t actually have access to the contact information.
-In order to capitalize on the list, you’ll have to have a very well thought out method to collect prospect information and pass it on to your sales team, if they open your email and then click through to your site.
+Finally, when you rent a list, you’ll have to work with the list provider to send your emails, because you don’t actually have access to the contact information (as you don’t own the list).
+And you’ll have to have a well-thought-out method to collect prospect information and pass it on to your sales team, if a target opens your email and then clicks through to your site.

 To maximize a purchased list, work with a company that will let you customize your list and that can provide you with all of the information you need to target your messaging appropriately: firmographics, demographics, industry, job title, years in business, phone, email, address, etc.

 There are cons to building your own list, as well.
-If price is an issue for your business, you may not immediately see the value in buying a subscription to a lead service that could run you thousands of dollars, despite the vast value it could provide.
-You may also put a lot more time and effort into building a list than you may buying or renting.
+If price is an issue for your business, you may not immediately see the value in buying a subscription to a lead service that could run you thousands of dollars.
+You may also put a lot more time and effort into building a list than would be required when buying or renting.
 If you don’t have the time or marketing manpower to do all the necessary customer research and analyses necessary for building an ideal list, you may be more drawn toward buying or renting.